cygnyx/markover.js/README.md

 While reviewing the `markover` document or the `HTML` document, I naturally revisited the notes to revise them or implement the ideas.
-Including references to related work is straight forward and will be help to reader's with greater interest.
+Including references to related work is straight forward and will be help reader's interested in more detailed information.
 In short, writing `markover` in this style improved the implementation.

 Is it possible to write documents for every program?